OSNEXUS/flocker-driver/README.md

 More information on the storage pools can be found at (http://wiki.osnexus.com/index.php?title=QuantaStor_Administrators_Guide#Managing_Storage_Pools)

-To create a volume with a particular storage profile, create the following Storage Tiers in Quantastor - flocker_gold_pool, flocker_silver_pool and flocker_bronze_pool.
+To create a volume with a particular storage profile, create the following Storage Tiers in QuantaStor - flocker_gold_pool, flocker_silver_pool and flocker_bronze_pool.
-Quantastor supports creation of a grid with multiple Quantastor systems in a grid.
-Each Quantastor system in the grid is called a node.
+QuantaStor supports creation of a grid with multiple QuantaStor systems in a grid.
+Each QuantaStor system in the grid is called a node.
 Storage Tier can span multiple nodes.
 More information on Storage Tiers can be found here - http://wiki.osnexus.com/index.php?title=QuantaStor_Administrators_Guide#Managing_Storage_Provisioning_Tiers_.28Storage_Pool_Groups.29

 To create the Storage Tiers follow these steps